-CHAIRPERSON VALLONE: Thank you,
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING 14 2 CHAIRPERSON VALLONE: Thank you, 3 sir.

-3 sir.
 [Long pause] Okay.
-We have to make some

-5 you.

-JOHN RHEA: They're coming.
-Good morning.
-Chairwoman Rosie Mendez, Chairman Peter Vallone, Jr., members of their respective committees, and to all members of the City Council, thank you for this opportunity to discuss with you the New York City Housing Authority's strategy and efforts to enhance the security of our city's public housing communities.
-I appreciate not only the attention you are bringing to this critical issue today, but also your ongoing support for improving the quality of life for NYCHA residents.

-I am NYCHA's chairman, John Rhea, and joining me this morning are Deputy General Manager for Operations Gloria Finkelman, as well as other senior members of NYCHA's team, and Assistant Chief Edward Delatorre, the Executive Officer of the NYPD's Housing Bureau and a member of the NYCHA Safety and Security Task Force.

-Nothing is more important than the
+We have to make some 4 are copies of this but we will begin.
+So thank 5 you.
+6 JOHN RHEA: They're coming.
+Good 7 morning.
+Chairwoman Rosie Mendez, Chairman Peter 8 Vallone, Jr., members of their respective 9 committees, and to all members of the City 10 Council, thank you for this opportunity to discuss 11 with you the New York City Housing Authority's 12 strategy and efforts to enhance the security of 13 our city's public housing communities.
+I 14 appreciate not only the attention you are bringing 15 to this critical issue today, but also your 16 ongoing support for improving the quality of life 17 for NYCHA residents.
+18 I am NYCHA's chairman, John Rhea, 19 and joining me this morning are Deputy General 20 Manager for Operations Gloria Finkelman, as well 21 as other senior members of NYCHA's team, and 22 Assistant Chief Edward Delatorre, the Executive 23 Officer of the NYPD's Housing Bureau and a member 24 of the NYCHA Safety and Security Task Force.
+25 Nothing is more important than the

-safety of NYCHA families.
-Security is a

-cornerstone of a neighborhood's health and

-4 stability and providing for the safety of those

-5 under its care must be the first priority of any

-6 governing body, agency, or council.
-As NYCHA

-7 develops a long-term vision for the preservation

-8 of public housing, improving the quality of life

-9 for our residents by providing safeguards for

-10 their well-being, and implementing strategies that

-11 will reduce both the likelihood and incidence of

-12 crime are critically important.

-But NYCHA cannot do this urgent work alone.
-As you know, NYCHA is not a law enforcement agency, nor are we experts on crime prevention.
-To that end, the Authority has engaged a number of partners throughout the city to work with us on improving the safety of NYCHA communities.
-Beginning with a core group of key stakeholders, including the duly-elected Citywide Council of Presidents, Commissioner Ray Kelly, and senior leadership from the New York City Police Department, and a team of NYCHA senior managers, the NYCHA Safety and Security Task Force was formed in December of 2009.
-Since that time, the task force has collaborated with the Office of the
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING 15 2 safety of NYCHA families.
+Security is a 3 cornerstone of a neighborhood's health and 4 stability and providing for the safety of those 5 under its care must be the first priority of any 6 governing body, agency, or council.
+As NYCHA 7 develops a long-term vision for the preservation 8 of public housing, improving the quality of life 9 for our residents by providing safeguards for 10 their well-being, and implementing strategies that 11 will reduce both the likelihood and incidence of 12 crime are critically important.
+13 But NYCHA cannot do this urgent 14 work alone.
+As you know, NYCHA is not a law 15 enforcement agency, nor are we experts on crime 16 prevention.
+To that end, the Authority has 17 engaged a number of partners throughout the city 18 to work with us on improving the safety of NYCHA 19 communities.
+Beginning with a core group of key 20 stakeholders, including the duly-elected Citywide 21 Council of Presidents, Commissioner Ray Kelly, and 22 senior leadership from the New York City Police 23 Department, and a team of NYCHA senior managers, 24 the NYCHA Safety and Security Task Force was 25 formed in December of 2009.
+Since that time, the